 Is it time to build one for you?

-If you need a professional team to undertake full-cycle development of a patient portal solution or augmentation for your existing projects, TATEEDA is here for you!
+If you need a professional team to undertake full-cycle development of a patient portal solution or augmentation for your existing projects, TATEEDA GLOBAL is here for you!

 Our qualified IT professionals can create a custom patient portal for your medical organization.

 - A full-cycle software development service in San Diego, California

 - Compliance with HIPAA-backed safety standards